Independent Living vs Assisted Living: 5 Differences to Consider

 Since the medical and nursing care is much greater for assisted living, the price is typically higher than independent living.
 However, when compared to the cost of living alone, assisted living communities tend to be less expensive.
 There’s also the convenience of only having to pay one source instead of juggling multiple bills.
 Additionally, family-owned and operated communities like Generations Senior Living tend to be more affordable than large corporate businesses.

 Generations Senior Living offers both independent and assisted living options at our Berea and Strongsville locations.
 We offer the opportunity to Age in Place by tailoring services and programs from an independent lifestyle to fully assisted living all within the comfort of your suite.

 5. How Do Seniors Pay for Assisted or Independent Living?

 Assisted living communities generally accept private payment.
 This payment may come from multiple sources such as from the resident with their family and long-term care insurance policies.
 Medicare or Medicaid may also cover part of your costs.

 Qualifying wartime veterans or their surviving spouse may apply for the Aid and Attendance Improved Pension.
 Financial support is available for qualifying individuals through the Assisted Living Waiver program administered by the Ohio Department of Aging.
 Contact us for assistance in learning how independent or assisted living are affordable options.

 Which Type of Senior Living is Right for Me?

 If you are looking to remove the financial and physical stress of homeownership, it’s a good time to move to a senior living community.

 Generations Senior Living offers a unique opportunity for residents to enter an independent living community then transition effortlessly to an assisted living lifestyle.
 You can always add additional services or programs as needed.
-Not only will you find an engaging atmosphere, you’ll have the peace of mind knowing you can make the transition within the comfort of your same suite.
+Not only will you find an engaging atmosphere, but you’ll also have the peace of mind knowing you can make the transition within the comfort of your same suite.